Questions About the Book of Abraham:

-Also consider the works of Kerry Shirts at his Website, "Mormonism Researched" and his blog, The Backyard Professor.
+Also consider the works of Kerry Shirts at his Website (now archived), "Mormonism Researched" and his blog, The Backyard Professor.
 This includes several podcasts on the Book of Abraham (Podcast 1, Podcast 2, and an interview with a couple LDS scholars. )

 You can order a free Book of Mormon at Mormon.org.

 This is Part 1 of a three-part document.
 This page deals primarily with the question of the source of the Book of Abraham (now available online at lds.org).
 Part 2 deals with the content of the book and Joseph Smith's comments on three Egyptian drawings that have been attached to the published Book of Abraham.
 Part 3, "Ancient Records Offer New Support for the Book of Abraham," looks at some of the vast body of ancient documents that confirm numerous details in the Book of Abraham that are not found in the Bible, and could not have been known to Joseph Smith.

 These pages are part of the suite of "Frequently Asked Questions about Latter-day Saint Beliefs" and is solely the responsibility of Jeff Lindsay.
 The answers are mine and reflect my personal views, biases and opinions.